benichu/2ret-vim/README.md

 ## [Neocomplcache]

-NeoComplCache is an autocomplete plugin with additional support for snippets.
+NeoComplCache is an autocomplete plugin.
-It can complete simulatiously from the dictionary, buffer, omnicomplete and snippets.
+It can complete simultaniously from the dictionary, buffer, omnicomplete.

 **QuickStart** Just start typing, it will autocomplete where possible